Back

 • Review Responsibilities

 The clinic staff needs to be prepared in the event of an emergency.
-The comprehensive emergency procedures document can be used and customized for the clinic.
+This comprehensive emergency procedures document can be used for your clinic.
 Please review this in full and share it with staff to ensure everyone’s health and safety.
 The rack card should be displayed in a visible area in the clinic.

 Emergency Procedures - Rack Card